 1 Ordinary shares held in Treasury carry no rights to vote, to receive a dividend or to participate in a winding up of the Company.

-No ordinary shares were repurchased into Treasury during the year (2022: £6,473,000).
+No ordinary shares were repurchased into Treasury during the year (2023: nil).

 15 Capital and Reserves